|

 public String_Buffer_Reader Read_Limit(long limit)

-Sets the location where character input is to stop; the maximum number of characters to be obtained from the source.
+imposed on the number of characters to obtain from the source.

 Note: The read limit is reset to the total number of characters read if a Reader encounters the end of the input stream.